hasura/data-generator/fsi_data_generator/scripted_scenarios/excessive_permissions/readme.md

 ## Usage

-Execute the SQL script against a compatible PostgreSQL database to create the test data, then use the provided prompts with your analysis tools to identify the security risks described above.
+Use the provided prompts with your analysis tools to identify the security risks described above.